You have the power to improve how you sound when you speak.

 You want to feel confident that people will be listening to your words, not your accent.

-At work, you are constantly presenting your ideas to native speakers.
+At work, you are constantly presenting your ideas.

-Meetings, conference calls, lectures, workshops, networking events, even happy hour - you want to be sure you're speaking clearly and effectively.
+Meetings, conference calls, lectures, workshops, networking events, even happy hour on Zoom - you want to be sure you're speaking clearly.

-You want a better accent.
+You want to improve how you sound.
 I'll help you get there.

-Chances are you've spent plenty of time and energy troubleshooting your accent over the years.
+Chances are you've spent plenty of time and energy troubleshooting your accent and your voice over the years.

-With so many resources on the internet, you're probably aware of how you want to sound and have a vague idea of how to get there.
+With so many resources out there, you're already aware of how you want to sound and have a vague idea of how to get there.

-Most accent resources focus on fixing the way you pronounce consonant and vowel sounds.
+Most accent advice focuses on fixing the way you pronounce consonant and vowel sounds.

-If you want to be understood by native speakers, you need to speak with the rhythm and music of English.
+If you want to find your flow when speaking English, you need to speak with natural rhythm and melody.

 They're not sure which syllable to stress,